Burleigh Heads, Queensland: History

 The commercial centre of James and Conner Streets was established by the 1930s and began to boom during the postwar period.
+The landmark row of Norfolk Pines along the Burleigh esplanade were planted by local shopkeepers, the Justins family, in 1934.

 The De Luxe Theatre was built by William Fradgley and opened on Wednesday 15 October 1930.
-It showed silent movies initially with its first "talkie" on Wednesday 9 September 1931, featuring the movies Paradise Island, Hot Curves and a "Mickey the Mouse" cartoon.
+It showed silent movies initially with its first "talkie" on Wednesday 9 September 1931, featuring the movies Paradise Island, Hot Curves and a Mickey Mouse cartoon.
 It was also used for Catholic church services prior to the construction of the Infant Saviour Roman Catholic Church.
 World War II was a boom time for the cinema as there were camps for both Australian and American army personnel in the area.
 In February 1945 the Thams Brothers (Lorenz and Charles Thams who owned and operated other cinemas on the Gold Coast) leased the De Luxe, purchasing it in 1950.
 Cyclonic winds damaged the cinema on Friday 19 and Saturday 20 February 1954, and it needed to be rebuilt.
 The Thams sold the cinema on 29 June 1966.
 The building gradually became derelict.
 It was converted in the 1970s into the Old Burleigh Theatre Arcade, with shops, restaurants and offices.
 In August 2019, the complex and an adjacent building were sold for about $18.5 million, which the short-term intention of continuing its current operations but with a long-term view of redeveloping the site.

 On 8 January 1933, the foundation stone of the Infant Saviour Catholic Church was laid by Archbishop James Duhig on land which had been purchased in 1926 on the south-western corner of Connor Street and Park Avenue (28.0904°S 153.4513°E).
 On Sunday 27 January 1935, the church was officially opened by Duhig.
 It was designed in Spanish Mission style by Brisbane architect John Patrick Donoghue and was built using brick and fibro cement with a "handsome facade" of rough-cast rendered cement decorated with cordoba tiles.
 The building was 91 by 54 ft and could seat 600 people, using the verandahs for additional seating to accommodate for the seasonal influx of tourists (Burleigh already being a popular holiday destination).
 It was built by Mr B. Robinson and cost about £3,000.
 It included a wooden dance floor as it was planned to build another larger church building on the site later and use the first church as a hall.
-On 15 August 1999, Archibishop John Bathersby conducted the final mass in the church.
+On 15 August 1999, Archbishop John Bathersby conducted the final mass in the church.
 The building was sold and relocated to the Heritage Estate Winery (now the Hampton Estate Winery) at 62 Bartle Road, Tamborine Mountain, where it was restored for use as a restaurant and reception centre.